wp-dev/gravity-forms-janrain-add-on/readme.txt

 gear icon next to it; click that icon and follow the wizard steps.

-= I want to be able to access a field that a provider offers, but it's not populating in my forms. =
+=I want to be able to access a field that a provider offers, but it's not populating in my forms.=

 Some profile fields require requesting extended profile data.
 You can configure the permissions your app requests of the user on an "a la carte" basis from your